 Megara, who would make girls who wound up interested in girls look back on moments this may have been incredibly evident in the past (like the moment she appeared on screen and also did her washing-hair-in-the-river-thing), and boys do much the same, likely earlier, possibly whilst swallowing the same way Herc does.

 Hades gets Hercules to agree to give up his strength for 24 hours while he releases the Titans to take over Olympus.
-Then he decides to send the Cyclops to kill Hercules for no good reason.
-This ignoring that sending a giant to out will likely lead to Megera getting hurt, therefore breaking the deal and Hercules getting his strength back, plus, he ignores that the Fates said ''Should Hercules fight, you will fail", his strength was NEVER stated to be a requirement for him for Hades to fail.
+Then he decides to send the Cyclops to kill Hercules.
+This ignores that sending a giant will likely lead to Megera getting hurt, therefore breaking the deal and Hercules getting his strength back, plus, he ignores that the Fates said ''Should Hercules fight, you will fail", his strength was NEVER stated to be a requirement for him for Hades to fail.

-What The Hell, Casting Agency?: For both Mexican and Latin American viewers, Ricky Martin as the titular Hercules, due of his thick Puerto Rican accent.
+WTH, Casting Agency?: For both Mexican and Latin American viewers, Ricky Martin as the titular Hercules, due of his thick Puerto Rican accent.
 While the rest of the voice cast was voiced by Mexican voice actors, Ricky Martin's voice really sticks like a sore thumb in the cast.
 For a better equivalent for English speakers, try to imagine Hercules being voiced by Bob Marley, if he was being alive at the time of the film.note This was Disney's first attempt at using famous artists to voice characters for the LA audience, so you can say they goofed up.
 Ricky Martin was very famous overall (tough not yet internationally to English audiences) and he was signed to sing the movie's theme song for Herc.
 It was odd, but he did a rather good job, accent and all.
 It was the FIRST time it was blatant, previous Disney movies like The Jungle Book did use famous Mexican movie actors for the dub in Latin America (Baloo is voiced by comedian Tin-Tan and is fondly remembered to this day, he repeated in The Aristocats, and also voiced Little John in Robin Hood).

 Base Breaker: Icarus.
 Some fans see him as a crazily awesome, hilarious and occasionally wise character.
 Others see him as childish and grating.